Bézout's theorem: Using the resultant (plane curves)

 Let P and Q be two homogeneous polynomials in the indeterminates x, y, t of respective degrees p and q.
 Their zeros are the homogeneous coordinates of two projective curves.
 Thus the homogeneous coordinates of their intersection points are the common zeros of P and Q.

 By collecting together the powers of one indeterminate, say y, one gets univariate polynomials whose coefficients are homogeneous polynomials in x and t.

-For technical reasons, one must change of coordinates in order that the degrees in y of P and Q equal their total degrees (p and q), and each line passing through two intersection points does not pass through the point (0, 1, 0) (this means that no two point have the same Cartesian x-coordinate.
+For technical reasons, one must apply a change of coordinates so the degrees in y of P and Q equal their total degrees (p and q), and each line passing through two intersection points does not pass through the point (0, 1, 0) (this means that no two point have the same Cartesian x-coordinate.